junyu-w/genson-rs/README.md

 `genson-rs` is a **Rust rewrite** of the python [GenSON](https://github.com/wolverdude/genson/) library that derives JSON schemas for the input JSON objects (or schemas).

+`genson-rs` aims to provide much better performance compared to the python version through the following techniques:
+- use a [streaming deserializer](https://docs.rs/serde_json/latest/serde_json/struct.StreamDeserializer.html) offered by `serde` to not having to parse all objects at once
+- `rust` being faster than python in general with no GC or interpreter overhead
+- true parallelism utilizing all CPU cores without the notorious python GIL